-3. Shareholders
+3. Shareholers

-The Bank has a diverse shareholding structure with no single ultimate individual shareholder holding more than 12% of the Bank's total shares.
+The Bank has a diverse shareholding structure with no single ultimate individual shareholder holding more than 12% of the bank's total shares.

-4 Board of Directors
+4. Board of directors

-The Board has the overall responsibility for setting the strategic direction of the Bank and for oversight of Senior Management.
-It also ensures that good Corporate Governance processes and best practices are implemented across the Bank and the Group at all times.
+The Board has the overall responsibility for setting the strategic direction of the Bank and also oversight of senior Management.
+It also ensures that good Corporate Governance processes and best practices are implemented across the Bank and the group at all times.

-The Board of the Bank consists of persons of diverse disciplines and skills, chosen on the basis of professional background and expertise, business experience and integrity as well as knowledge of the Bank's business.
+The Board of the Bank consists of persons of diverse discipline and skills, chosen on the basis of professional background and expertise, business experience and integrity as well as knowledge of the bank's business.

 Directors are fully abreast of their responsibilities and knowledgeable in the business and are therefore able to exercise good judgment on issues relating to the Bank's business.
-They have on the basis of this acted in good faith with due diligence and skill and in the overall best interest of the Company and relevant stakeholders during the period under review.
+They have on the basis of this acted in good faith with due diligence and skill and in the overall best interest of the company and relevant stakeholders during the period of review.